PietroAvolio/uv4l-webrtc-raspberry-pi/README.md

 reboot the PI.

 ### Configuration
-edit the file /uv4l/uv4l-raspicam.conf as follows (only relevant lines are reported)
+Edit the file /uv4l/uv4l-raspicam.conf as follows (only relevant lines are reported)
 ```bash
 video_nr = 0
 encoding = h264